-Action Item 6: Develop a delegate a point of contact to coordinate and share news and activities within the MPA sites (research, monitoring, educators, and law enforcement) with Council staff for use in outreach and media events (e.g., social media, blogs, newsletters, etc.) and connect with key contacts in each area.
+Action Item 4: Develop a mechanism or delegate a point of contact to coordinate and share news and activities within the MPA sites (research, monitoring, educators, and law enforcement) with Council staff for use in outreach and media events (e.g., social media, blogs, newsletters, etc.).

-Tasks: enhance communication efforts regarding news and activities within the SAFMC MPAs through a communication portal (either a web portal or points of contact) and personal contact.
+Tasks: enhance communication efforts regarding news and activities within the SAFMC MPAs through a communication portal (either a web portal or point of contact).